An orangutan in Borneo (Credit: Aini Hasanah Abd Mutalib)

 The stories will be presented with colourful illustrations, and adopt comical ways to attract the attention of children.
 We plan to publish the book in both Malay and English, so that more target areas can be reached.
 We truly hope that through the books, wildlife conservation awareness can be nurtured from a young age in order to ensure a brighter and sustainable future of the natural resources on our precious earth.

-GEN is supporting Malaysian Primatological Society co-founder, Aini Hasanah Abd Mutalib, a GESA 2018 participant from Malaysia, in her efforts to produce, promote and distribute this storybook.
+GEN is supporting Malaysian Primatological Society co-founder, Aini Hasanah Abd Mutalib, a GESA 2018 participant from Malaysia, in her efforts to produce, promote and distribute this storybook, through the project Malaysian Primates Story and Activity Book.
 These books, a tool to promote primate conservation, will be donated to rural and urban poor communities in Malaysia.
+Learn about other projects by GEN members here.